alexliyang/vr-project/README.md

-# Scene understanding for autonomous vehicles
+# Scene Understanding For Autonomous Driving

-_In this project we..._
+_In this project we leverage state-of-the-art deep neural networks architectures for image classification, object recognition and semantic segmentation to implement a framework that aids autonomous driving by understanding the vehicle's surrounding scene._

 ## Authors